minyang-chen/llm_fast_inference_from_HF_via_speculative_decoding/README.md

 E.g. Sample from TinyLlama quickly, then use LLaMA 13b to check the samples.

 ## Motivation
-Adding sepculate deconding support to Inference would make LLM sampling much faster without change the output.
+Adding speculative deconding support to Inference would make LLM sampling much faster without change the output.

 ## Test Prompts
 test_prompt_list = [